fttlov/JCAdvance/README.md

 ## How to Use
 1. Download the latest release from the [Releases](https://github.com/fttlov/JCAdvance/releases) page
 2. Unzip the archive to any folder
-3. Open `Config.exe` to configure your buttons and hotkeys
+3. Open `Config.exe` to configure your buttons and hotkeys (change Nintendo/Sony layout in Settings tab)
 4. Run `JCAdvance.exe`, connect your gamepad, and enjoy!

 ## Important Note